 Verse 1: You read that the altar must be made of acacia wood.
 Its dimensions are given: lunc cinc comedons e larc cinc (five cubits long and five wide), l’altâr al sarà cuadrât (the altar shall be square), e alt trê comedons (and three cubits tall).
 Cuadrât is used in the text as an adjective.
 Learn the Friulian for square and circle as nouns: il cuadrât (square) and il cercli (circle).

-Verse 2: Tu fasarâs i cuars: you shall make horns.
-In mût che a fasin bloc cun lui: such that they are as one with it.
+Verse 2: Tu fasarâs i cuars (you shall make its horns) in mût che a fasin bloc cun lui (so that they are as one with it).

 Verse 3: Tu fasarâs fâ: you shall have made; you shall get made.
 If fâ means to make, to do, then fâ fâ means to make (someone else) make, to make (someone else) do.
 Tu fasarâs fâ i vâs (you shall have vessels made) par puartâ vie lis cinisis grassis (to take away the fat ashes), lis paletis (the [small] shovels), i cjalderins par sborfâ (the basins for splashing), i pirons e lis fugheris (the forks and the braziers).
 When a sacrifice was burnt, its fat ran down and mixed with the ashes: cinisis grassis (fat ashes; that is, ashes mixed with fat).
 The feminine pale is the Friulian for shovel (for example, fâ une buse cu la pale, to dig a hole with a shovel); you find the diminutive palete (small shovel) in the text.
 The cjalderins contained the blood from the sacrifice; this blood was then splashed on the sides of the altar.
 Learn the following related vocabulary: il piron (fork), il curtìs (knife), il sedon (spoon).